Skip to main content

 During the surgery, there is a chance that a blood vessel in the gluteal muscles could have been damaged along the way, resulting in mild soreness when sitting down or sleeping on that side.

-Since it is merely blood pooling to one spot, this will is usually resolved by letting the excess blood spread out evenly and smooth out naturally: A process that usually takes no longer than 1 to 4 weeks following the surgery.
-The only time a hematoma is of concern for further attention is when it grows over time instead of receding, or if it is clearly visible after 4 weeks to 2 months
+Since it is merely blood pooling to one spot, this is usually resolved by letting the excess blood spread evenly and smooth out naturally.
+It generally takes no longer than 1 to 4 weeks following the surgery.
+The only time a hematoma is of concern for further attention is when it grows over time instead of receding or is visible after four weeks to 2 months.

 Bone-Prosthesis Micromotion

-For your surgery to be successful and for your new implant to stay in place so it can function properly, the implant needs to be stable and cemented.
-However, brand-new implants tend to move ever so slightly during that small window of time when they have not completely fused with the pelvic bone or surrounding joints.
+For your surgery to be successful and for your new implant to stay in place so it can function adequately, the implant needs to be stable and cemented.
+However, brand-new implants move slightly when not completely fused with the pelvic bone or surrounding joints.

-If you have ever experienced degenerative disc joints, the bones in your spine start to rub together when they are not supposed to, leading to great discomfort.
+If you have ever experienced degenerative disc joints, the bones in your spine start to rub together when they are not supposed to, leading to significant discomfort.
 Following a hip replacement, you may feel a similar pain in the thigh and buttocks in the first few weeks of your recovery.
-2 weeks of this is normal but it can lead to implant failure if it is not properly treated.
+2 weeks of this is standard, but it can lead to implant failure if it is not treated correctly.

 Swelling and Inflammation

-Much like the hematoma, it is perfectly normal to experience inflammation and swelling in or around the surgical wound, buttocks, or the areas that are applied the most pressure.
-Specifically, the ischial bursae in your buttocks may be inflamed from this kind of pressure, irritating the nerves and sending those pain signals throughout the area.
+Much like the hematoma, it is expected to experience inflammation and swelling in or around the surgical wound, buttocks, or the areas that are applied the most pressure.
+Specifically, the ischial bursae in your buttocks may be inflamed from this pressure, irritating the nerves and sending pain signals throughout the area.

 Mobility Pain